Aliases for STAT6 Gene

 External Ids for STAT6 Gene

 Previous GeneCards Identifiers for STAT6 Gene

 The protein encoded by this gene is a member of the STAT family of transcription factors.
 In response to cytokines and growth factors, STAT family members are phosphorylated by the receptor associated kinases, and then form homo- or heterodimers that translocate to the cell nucleus where they act as transcription activators.
 This protein plays a central role in exerting IL4 mediated biological responses.
 It is found to induce the expression of BCL2L1/BCL-X(L), which is responsible for the anti-apoptotic activity of IL4.
 Knockout studies in mice suggested the roles of this gene in differentiation of T helper 2 (Th2) cells, expression of cell surface markers, and class switch of immunoglobulins.
 Alternative splicing results in multiple transcript variants.[provided by RefSeq, May 2010]

 GeneCards Summary for STAT6 Gene

 STAT6 (Signal Transducer And Activator Of Transcription 6) is a Protein Coding gene.
-Diseases associated with STAT6 include solitary fibrous tumor and hemangiopericytoma.
-Among its related pathways are Signaling by GPCR and Immune System.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is STAT2.
+Diseases associated with STAT6 include Hemangiopericytoma, Malignant and Nut Allergy.
+Among its related pathways are Signaling by GPCR and GPCR Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is STAT5B.

 Carries out a dual function: signal transduction and activation of transcription.
 Involved in IL4/interleukin-4- and IL3/interleukin-3-mediated signaling.